lyz-code/blue-book/docs/index.md

 # Make your own wiki

 Don't be afraid to create one of your own and share what you know with the world.
-In case you don't want to make your own, I invite you to use a fork of mine and make [contributions](#contributing), the more the merrier.
+If you don't want to build your own, I invite you to use a fork of mine and make [contributions](#contributing).
+I would love to see the blue-book maintained by several people.

 You can view [other similar continuously updated wikis](https://github.com/RichardLitt/meta-knowledge#readme) to get inspiration.